Dr Yulia Nesterova

 - Training for teachers and school administrators: Key Interventions in Prevention of Violent Extremism.
 UNESCO MGIEP Capacity Building Workshop for Teachers on Preventing Violence Extremism, India, August 2017.

-- Academic journals: Policy Futures in Education; International Education Journal: Comparative Perspectives; Educational Philosophy and Theory
+- Academic journals: Policy Futures in Education; International Education Journal: Comparative Perspectives; Educational Philosophy and Theory; European Journal of Higher Education

 - Academic book publisher: Springer Briefs in Education